This article explains what you need to know about Nigerian Pension Fund Contribution. It addresses;

 Can I contribute more?

-You can contribute more that the 7.5% stipulated.
-Your employer can also contribute more than the 7.5% or even contribute the whole 15% on your behalf.
-You can also contribute any lump sum amount on your own provided you have complied with the 7.5% contribution.
+You can contribute more that the 8% stipulated.
+Your employer can also contribute more than the 8% or even contribute the whole 18% on your behalf.
+You can also contribute any lump sum amount on your own provided you have complied with the 8% contribution.
 Meaning you can just contribute voluntarily should you have excess cash.
-This has now been increased to 8% and 10% for employees and employers respectively based on the new Pension Reform Act of 2014.

 Is it taxable?

 Any amount payable as a retirement benefit under the Act is not taxable.
-However, any voluntary contribution made (as indicated above) shall be subject to tax at the point of withdrawal where the withdrawal is made before the end of 5 years from the date the voluntary contribution was made.
+However, any income earned from any voluntary contribution made (as indicated above) shall be subject to tax at the point of withdrawal where the withdrawal is made before the end of 5 years from the date the voluntary contribution was made.